Tips

 Titles that win clicks: front load the problem, keep it human

-Your title is your ranking signal and your UX.
-Most help centers waste it on vague labels.
+Your title is both a ranking signal and a UX cue.
+Most help centers waste it on vague labels that sound tidy but do not solve anything.

-Avoid titles like “Billing issues”, “Troubleshooting”, “Payments FAQ”.
+Avoid titles like “Billing issues,” “Troubleshooting,” or “Payments FAQ.”
 Those are category labels pretending to be answers.

 Meta descriptions that earn the click, not just the crawl